 - Remember the 20-20-20 rule – every 20 minutes, spend 20 seconds looking at an object 20 feet (6 metres) away.

-- If you wear contact lenses, extended periods spent staring at your computer can dry them out.
+- If you wear contact lenses, extended periods spent staring at your screen can dry them out.
 Talk to your optician about getting lenses that suit your work style and also ask about a suitable lens lubricant.

-Book your eye exam
+Book your eye examination

 Digital eyestrain can take its toll on your eyesight eventually.
 Apart from taking preventive measures like those listed above, you should also ensure that your eyes are in good health.